-We have also determined that this regulatory action does not unduly interfere with State, local, and Tribal governments in the exercise of their governmental functions.
+We also have determined that this regulatory action would not unduly interfere with State, local, and Tribal governments in the exercise of their governmental functions.

 In accordance with both Executive orders, the Department has assessed the potential costs and benefits, both quantitative and qualitative, of this regulatory action.
 The potential costs are those resulting from statutory requirements and those we have determined as necessary for administering the Department's programs and activities.

 In addition, we have considered the potential benefits of this regulatory action and have noted these benefits in the background section of this document.

 The proposed priority and requirements contain information collection requirements that are approved by OMB under OMB control number 1894-0006; the proposed priority and requirements do not affect the currently approved data collection.